 Users 3, 4, 7 and 10 resorted to the “Help” item and managed to resolve their basic doubts about each situation afterward.

 - Visual recognition of user personas: All users who participated in the test could visually identify and recognize the characters without using the “Help” feature.

 - Choose a character and complete the activity: The test was satisfactory.
-In general, the students had no problems understanding how the game worked and what they should do.
-Some small implementation problems were observed during the tests that will culminate in future adjustments after this game's beta version.
+In general, the students were okay with understanding how the game worked and what they should do.
+Some minor implementation problems were observed during the tests that will culminate in future adjustments after this game's beta version.

 What could I have done better?
 (Product improvements)